-In my work, I combine mathematical modeling, comparative genomics, simulation-based inference, and other tools to answer questions in evolutionary genetics, ecology, and epidemiology.
-My interests include zoonotic spillover emergence, i.e., the process by which animal pathogens jump species boundaries to infect and transmit between humans; causes and consequences of variation in recombination; viral genome evolution; and inference from genomic data.
+In my work, I combine mathematical modeling, comparative genomics, computational statistics, and other tools to answer questions in biology.
+My interests include causes and consequences of variation in recombination; viral evolution; zoonotic spillover emergence, i.e., the process by which animal pathogens jump species boundaries to infect and transmit between humans; and inference from genomic data.
 My current work combines several of these interests.
 For example, in one of my PhD chapters, I develop theory to predict in what host taxa (e.g., short- vs long- lived species) recombination between pathogen genotypes is most extensive, and test predictions of the theory using HPAI sequence data.
-In another, I develop a null model for the evolution of the recombination landscape (i.e., the probability distribution of crossovers along a focal chromosome) and use this theory to make inferences about processes which have given rise to present-day flowering plant recombination landscapes.
-Outside of science, I enjoy podcasts, spending time outdoors, cooking, and exploring the many neighborhoods of Toronto!
+In another, I develop a null model for the evolution of the recombination landscape (i.e., the probability distribution of crossovers along a focal chromosome) and use this theory to quantify how fast recombination landscapes are evolving in the wild.
+Outside of science, I enjoy spending time outdoors, traveling, reading, podcasts,

 If you want to learn more about me or what I am up to, shoot me an email or check out my CV!